yottaawesome/basic-windows-drivers/src/WPFCalloutDriver/README.md

 ## Installing

-You must first [provision a VM](https://docs.microsoft.com/en-us/windows-hardware/drivers/gettingstarted/provision-a-target-computer-wdk-8-1) and meet all other pre-requisites, such as installing the WDK.
+You must first [provision a VM](https://docs.microsoft.com/en-us/windows-hardware/drivers/gettingstarted/provision-a-target-computer-wdk-8-1) and meet all other pre-requisites, such as [installing the WDK](https://docs.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk).
 * Open the solution in VS2019 (VS2022 is not supported by the WDK as of the time of this writing) and configure the appropriate target.
+You may need to elevate VS2019 in order to deploy successfully.
-* Right click on WFPCalloutDriver and select `Deploy`.
+* Right click on the `WFPCalloutDriver` project and select the `Deploy` option from the context menu.
 This will deploy the driver to `%systemdrive%\drivertest\drivers` on the target machine.
 * On the target machine, open an elevated command prompt and `cd` to `%systemdrive%\drivertest\drivers`.
 * Run `driver-install.cmd` to install the driver.
 Run `driver-install.cmd -r` to uninstall the driver.

+## Viewing debug output

+You can WinDbg and attach to the provisioned machine to see some basic debugging information being outputted.
+If you don't see anything, make sure you have [configured your debug print output](https://stackoverflow.com/questions/17109074/kdprintex-in-debugger-immediate-window-into-vs-2012-is-not-printing-any-msg) on the provisioned VM (note that changes to that setting take effect on reboot).

 ## Additional resources